Ratzifutzi/game-portfolio/README.md

 - [Another bigger project from 2021](/projects/2021/18%20Area%20Psi/)

 #### Media Content
 Most of the videos and pictures are stored on my website, due to the file size limit of GitHub.
-If you experience issues with playback or connectivity, please contact me asap under **webmaster@hyper-tech.ch**
+If you experience issues with playback or connectivity, please contact me as soon as possible via **webmaster@hyper-tech.ch**

 #### README
-Every project has it's own README.
+Every project has its own README.
 This file is structured in the following way:

 Header  | Content
 ------- | -------